-“If they don’t find James or can’t extradite him, they will burn Malcom.
-If they get James, there’s no way that he’s not going to hand them me, or try to have me killed before it gets to that.
+“If they don’t find James or can’t extradite him, they will burn Malcolm.
+If they get James, there’s no way that he’s not going to hand them me or try to have me killed before it gets to that.
 Hardy was partners with them in this, Loralee.
-I think they could charge Malcom with trafficking, but he’s smarter than I thought and he’ll get another lawyer.
+I think they could charge Malcolm with trafficking, but he’s smarter than I thought, and he’ll get another lawyer.
 It’ll be a scandal but no more than it has been, and he’ll take care of you, Loralee.
-Malcom will protect you.
+Malcolm will protect you.
 I know that you still love him.”
 Henry never looked away from her face.
-“They will come after me for murder, probably more than one at this point, and I am not going to be the scapegoat for Nevelle, certainly not for Malcom.”
+“They will come after me for murder, probably more than one at this point, and I am not going to be the scapegoat for Nevelle, certainly not for Malcolm.”
 He shook his head “no” and said, “There’s no other way.”

 “I know.”
 She smiled a sad smile.
 She wanted to tell him that she loved him and all those things that they both knew without saying.
 She took off the jade rose and slide it across the table to him.
 He caught it on the reflex before it slid off the end.

 “I don’t want this.
 I don’t need it.
 I want to know that it’s where I remember seeing it last whenever I looked up at you.”
 Henry smiled.

 “And I want to know that you have it, it means something to me.
 It has to do with whatever part of me that ever managed to believe in anything at all.
 I want to know that it’s with you.”
 Loralee stood.
 She straightened her shirt and smoothed her slacks.
 She picked up Henry’s cigarettes and lighter.
 She put her hand on his shoulder for a moment as she walked past him on her way into the house.

 Malcolm sat at the kitchen table with the newspaper spread out in front of him.
 “How’s the deck look?”